acachathuranga/vectornav/README.md

 Added launch file and configuration files for VN200

 IMU topics are now scoped under the name of the package.
-Hence now it is possible to run multiple instances of the IMU node (Now multiple IMUs can be used together)
+Hence now it is possible to run multiple instances of the IMU node (Now multiple IMUs can be used together) without ROS namespacing.